ardagunoglu/ardagunoglu/README.md

 # **Hi there 👋, I'm Arda**
 **I am a student who has been intertwined with computers, electronics and software since I was 8 years old.
 My connection with technology pushed me to join this field and develop myself as a Computer Scientist.**

 I study at Yeditepe University Computer Science and Engineering department.
-I am currently a sophomore in University.
+I am currently a junior in University.

 __I try to learn different skills in this field as much as I can.__